 Flexibility of operation

 SMTB functions internationally.
 Each year we open our doors to students and faculty that live and work in more than a dozen different countries.
-So far, SMTB has operated in Russia and Spain, and we are always happy to consider new platforms for our operation.
+So far, SMTB has operated in Russia, Spain and Poland, and we are always happy to consider new platforms for our operation.
 In selecting the legal format of our registration, it was important for us not to have substantial restrictions on which country we can operate in.
 As a 501(c)(3) charity, we can function internationally.
 Our only restriction In that case is that we must follow the local laws of operation for our activities, including the receipt of local licenses and permissions.